 Many entrepreneurs will face problems with finance throughout their careers, entrepreneurship and tight financial controls are not two things that seem to correlate.

-Now if there’s one thing that you hear justification for all the time it’s travel and don’t get me wrong, travel is important but luxury hotels and flights are not.
+Now if there’s one thing that you hear a justification for all the time it’s travel, and don’t get me wrong, travel is necessary, but luxury hotels and flights are not.
 Even if you’ve raised 500K+ you should be taking a coach and in cheap hotels or hostels until you’re solidly generating revenue and can seriously justify this type of expense, from the productivity you gain from comfort.
 Take a good hard look at your travel budget.

 2. It’s only coffee